Mahathi Fuel Transport and Storage Depot: Overview

 The facility is owned by a consortium, comprising (a) Mahathi Infra Group of India (b) Siginon Group of Kenya and (c) Fortune Energy of Uganda.
 This consortium has registered a special purpose vehicle (SPV) company to carry out the project.
-The SPV company is called Mahathi Infra Uganda Limited.
+The SPV company is called Mahathi Infra Uganda Limited (MIUL).

 The depot has 14 storage tanks with capacity to hold 70,000,000 liter of fuel.
 This allows plenty of room to trade in fuel among the destination countries, considering that Uganda uses only 4,500,000 liter of fuel daily.
 Major oil companies in the region, including Shell Oil, Total SE and Mogas, have signed supply contracts with Mahathi Infra Uganda Limited.

 In addition to the storage tanks, Uganda’s part of the project involves the construction of a 220-metre-long jetty including four dedicated pipelines, one each for the four refined petroleum types.
 Also, facilities for berthing of oil tankers and construction of four self-propelling oil tanker barges, each with capacity of 4,400,000 litre, are part of the project.
 Each tanker barge has capacity equivalent to about 150 fuel trucks.